raquentin/raquentin.github.io/content/posts/on-garbage-closed-source-http-clients.md

 just to send an HTTP request that's calling into `libcurl` anyways?

-## You Don't
+## You don't

-I got home and started building [[https://github.com/raquentin/raquest|Raquest]], a minimal HTTP client that runs requests from `.raq` files.
+I got home and started building [[https://github.com/raquentin/raquest|raquest]], a minimal HTTP client that runs requests from `.raq` files.
 The goal is to provide an experience similar to storing `curl` commands in bash files, but with better errors, json support, and other features.
 No need for a UI, account, or internet connection.
 Learn the `.raq` syntax in a few minutes, write your request, `git add` it and go on with your day.

 ## Conclusion